evkx/evkx.github.io/content/models/hiphi/z/Z_5_Seater/_index.md

 ## Performance

-The HiPhi Z 5 Seater has a maximum power of 494KW (672hp).
-The total torque is 820nm.
+The HiPhi Z 5 Seater has a maximum power of 494 KW (672 hp/662 bhp).
+The total torque is 820 nm (605 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,8 seconds.

 ## Battery, range, and charging